Unimin to buy shale sand supplier Fairmount in cash-and-stock deal

 Fairmount shareholders will receive $170 million in cash and own about 35 percent of the new company after the deal closes.
 Unimin, a division of Belgium-based SCR-Sibelco NV, will own the rest.

-Shares of Fairmount rose as much as 6.9 percent after the deal was disclosed before finishing up 1.4 percent at $5.11 on Tuesday.
+Shares of Fairmount rose 4.6 percent to $5.27 after the deal was announced.